TomRightOnQ/CapstoneTest/README.md

 **AnimConfig.cs**: Child class for animation clips

-**GameEffectManager.cs**: Singleton manages the play of an effect **AnimManager.cs and AudioManager.cs**: Not working currently, may be deleted.
+**GameEffectManager.cs**: Singleton manages the play of an effect

 All effects are saved in an array supporting change in the inspectors: drag the corresponding clip with a string name